 Lung cancer: Heavy and prolonged exposure to RCS can cause lung cancer.
 When someone already has silicosis, there is an increased risk of lung cancer.

 The health risks from RCS are insignificant when exposure to dust is adequately controlled – you do not need to become ill through work activities.

 Lloyd OH will conduct a Silica Dust Medical & Wood Dust Medicals where your employees are exposed to RCS.
 This will include:

 Wood Dust Medicals

 Wood dust can cause serious health problems and can cause asthma.
-Carpenters and joiners are four times more likely to develop asthma compared with other UK workers.
+Carpenters and joiners are four times more likely to develop Occupational asthma compared with other UK workers.
 The Control of Substances Hazardous to Health (COSHH) requires protection for workers from the hazards of wood dust.

 - Hardwood dust can cause cancer, particularly of the nose.